Chiyoōtori Yūki: Career

 On the day before the scheduled start of the January 2021 tournament, it was announced that Chiyoōtori had tested positive for COVID-19.
 He, and all of the other members of Kokonoe stable, subsequently withdrew from that tournament.

 Retirement from sumo

 Chiyoōtori announced his retirement in November 2021.
 He stayed in sumo as an elder of the Japan Sumo Association and as a coach at his stable under the name of Sanoyama.

 Chiyoōtori's retirement ceremony was held inside a hall at the Ryōgoku Kokugikan on 5 October 2022.
 In an unusual twist made at Chiyoōtori's request, twenty members of the general public who each paid ¥30,000 for a seat to the ceremony were all allowed to take part in the snipping of Chiyoōtori's topknot.

 In November 2022 he switched elder names, assuming the Oyama name vacated by the former Daihi who retired from the Sumo Association.
+In May 2025, he changed his elder name again, acquiring the name Nishikijima, left vacant by the former Shōtenrō.